About Our Residences

 - Sollenberger Residence Hall — An co-ed, upperclass hall located in the South Complex alongside Bittner and Mountain View on the southside of campus.

 The traditional residence halls have lounges some with televisions and most have game tables located somewhere in the building.
-All on-campus residences have laundry facilities located within the complex or the residence hall itself, and the traditional buildings maintain card-swipe locks which are locked at 7 p.m.
-Additionally, all residences have "open dorm" hours and co-ed lounges.
+All on-campus residences have laundry facilities located within the complex or the residence hall itself, and the traditional buildings maintain locks which require a card-swipe to unlock.
+Additionally, all residences have "visitation" hours and co-ed lounges.

 A Residence Director (RD) oversees each residence hall, and and all floors have at least on Resident Assistant (RA) to support students, sponsor residence programs (educational, spiritual, social) and assist in residential matters.

 All apartments buildings are co-ed (individual apartments are single sex).
 Each apartments have individual kitchens and bathrooms, and have laundry facilities located within the apartment building itself.

 A Residence Director (RD) oversees each apartment, and each apartment section also has an Residence Assistants (RA) that lives in the apartment section, and helps students build neighborhoods, encourages small groups, and assist in residential matters.

 Serving & Living Together (S.A.L.T. ) House at Harrisburg

 General Description: Harrisburg Housing, which is more commonly known as the S.a.L.T.
 House , (Serving and Living Together) is under the umbrella of the Messiah College’s Harrisburg Institute, is charged with working to provide residents with opportunities to engage the College’s mission through fostering a living-learning environment in an urban setting.
 Participation in this program is a privilege that carries with it great potential.
 Residents are given the opportunity to practice community life, engage with the city of Harrisburg, and examine their role in society in light of service within it.